mlanza/atomic/README.md

-#Cloe
+# Cloe

-A functional programming inspired by Clojure but using native JavaScript data structures (e.g. Array, Object).
+An immutable, protocol-based functional programming library inspired by ClojureScript but that uses native JavaScript reference types like arrays and objects.
+Transducers included.

-No mutations.
-Uses protocols.
-Curried functions.
-Transducers.